 INJURED ON SOMEONE ELSE’S PROPERTY?
 CONTACT OUR CONNECTICUT PREMISES LIABILITY LAWYERS.

 The laws that define these obligations have been created with the intention of protecting people that are on or near a defective property or where dangerous conditions are present due to owner negligence.
 According to the United States Department of Justice, premises liability tort cases are second only to automobile cases, and a recent study of 45 of the nation’s largest counties showed that 17 percent of all tort cases were premised liability claims.

-Recognize The Most Common Premises Liability Cases
+Recognize The Most Common Premises Liability Cases in CT

 While there are many potential areas for property liability to arise – which our attorneys are able to cater to – most types of personal injuries that arise from premises liability cases fall into a consistent group of sources.